9 Identifying spatial domains with unsupervised clustering

 loading from cache

-10.1.1.1 Generate LISA curves
+9.1.1.1 Generate LISA curves

 For the purpose of this demonstration, we will be using only images 5 and 6 of the dataset.

-This data comes with pre-annotated cell types, sowe can move directly to performing k-means clustering on the local indicators of spatial association (LISA) functions using the lisaClust
+This data comes with pre-annotated cell types, so we can move directly to performing k-means clustering on the local indicators of spatial association (LISA) functions using the lisaClust

 function.
 The image ID, cell type column, and spatial coordinates can be specified using the imageID